OctopusDeploy/docs/docs/getting-started.md

 ![](sample-environments.png)
 In production, your web sites and Windows Services might run on different physical servers; perhaps dozens of them.
 However, unless you are extremely lucky, it's unlikely that you have the budget to have an equal number of servers in any of your pre-production environments.
 When testing your software in a test environment, you might only have a single virtual machine which will run all of the web sites and services on the same machine.

-Octopus handles these differences by introducing a layer of indirection: roles.
+Octopus handles these differences by applying roles to the machines within your environments.
 Instead of saying:

 > The trading website ASP.NET application should be deployed to PWEB01, PWEB02, ...